 When you feel a new dollar bill, you can actually feel it.
 It takes a skilled engraver to try and counterfeit that particular method of printing.
-There are only a few printing suppliers that can provide that particular type of printing.
+There are only a few printing suppliers that can provide

 Also, you have to seek to stop the person who would try to use sophisticated copy machines for copying a document.
 This MSO has features, if you would try and use sophisticated copy machines to copy that, "void" appears on the face of the manufacturer's statement of origin.